 Exam Content Outline

 The Emergency Medicine Written Exam tests the knowledge and understanding of basic science and clinical knowledge, skills and principles critical to the practice of Emergency Medicine.
+The exam is offered through a remote proctored platform.
+This online platform allows each candidate to take the exam online from the convenience of your home or office with a remote proctor.
 The exam is in a multiple-choice format, with most questions directing diplomates to choose the one best answer among five possible answers.
-The test consists of six sessions of 50 items.
+The exam consists of 300 questions, broken into six sections of 50 items.
 Candidates will have 60 minutes to complete each section.
-There is one optional, 10-minute break between sections 2 and 3; one optional, 40-minute lunch break after section 4.
+There is an optional, 10-minute break after each section and one optional, 40-minute lunch break after section 3.
+Once you choose to move away from the section, your answers to the questions will become permanent and you will not be allowed to go back to the section.

 |CONTENT AREA||PERCENT RANGE ON EXAM|